 The Education Bureau stated in the report The New Academic Structure for Senior Secondary Education and Higher Education - Action Plan for Investing in the Future of Hong Kong (2005) that the implementation of a three-year senior secondary academic structure would commence at Secondary 4 in September 2009.
 The senior secondary academic structure is supported by a flexible, coherent and diversified senior secondary curriculum aimed at catering for students' varied interests, needs and abilities.
 Applied Learning is part of the senior secondary curriculum.
 This Curriculum and Assessment Guide is one of the series of documents prepared for the senior secondary curriculum.
-The Guide is based on the goals of senior secondary education and on other official documents related to the curriculum and assessment reform since 2000, including the Basic Education Curriculum Guide (2002) and the Senior Secondary Curriculum Guide (2009).
-To gain a full understanding of the connection between education at the senior secondary level and the basic education level, and how effective learning, teaching and assessment can be achieved, it is strongly recommended that reference be made to all related documents, including the Curriculum and Assessment Guides for the 24 Senior Secondary Subjects.
+The Guide is based on the goals of senior secondary education and on other official documents related to the curriculum and assessment reform since 2000, including the Secondary Education Curriculum Guide (2017).
+To gain a full understanding of the connection between education at the senior secondary level and other key stages, and how effective learning, teaching and assessment can be achieved, it is strongly recommended that reference should be made to all related documents.

 Applied Learning courses are elective subjects within the senior secondary curriculum.
-Students' achievement in Applied Learning will be reported in the Hong Kong Diploma of Secondary Education.
+Students' achievement in Applied Learning is reported in the Hong Kong Diploma of Secondary Education.
 Its value is to be conferred by the wider community where the conditions which sustain the trust of the community are also those which assure the quality of Applied Learning, such as: effective stakeholder involvement, a motivating curriculum, responsive institutions, competent teachers, good careers guidance and pastoral support, and the development of strong linkages to further education and employment.
-In brief, the quality assurance of Applied Learning will involve:
+In brief, the quality assurance (an overview is shown in Appendix 1) of Applied Learning involves: